From the “capital of capitals” to the “Venice of the North”, these are the 100 best cities to visit in Europe in 2024

 The usual suspects of Paris, Berlin, Rome and Madrid closely follow London.
 Paris remains a strong contender thanks to its ambitious sustainability policies which have included expanding cycle routes, reducing city speed limits and tree planting as it aims to become Europe’s greenest city by 2030.

-Paris also hosted the 2024 Summer Olympic Games three failed Olympic bids over the previous 25 years.
+Paris also hosted the 2024 Summer Olympic Games after three failed Olympic bids over the previous 25 years.
 This time, the hosts focused on branding the project as greener and cheaper than previous Olympic Games.

 “Cities are the engines of the global economy and the badges of human ingenuity.
 Yes, they’ve been hobbled over the past 18 months, exposing the long-ignored foundational and institutional problems that manifested on their streets and in their hospitals and seniors homes.
 But they’re also leading — like they always have — the recovery and future-defining next stage of human innovation.”